revdotcom/reverb/README.md

 ## Reginald
-Open source inference and evaluation code for Rev's Speech models.
+Open source inference and evaluation code for Rev's state-of-the-art speech recognition and diarization models.
+The speech recognition (ASR) code uses the [WeNet](https://github.com/wenet-e2e/wenet) framework and the speech diarization code uses the [Pyannote](https://github.com/pyannote/pyannote-audio) framework.
+More information can be found on our [blog](rev.com/blog) and the models can be downloaded from [huggingface](https://huggingface.co/Revai).

 ## Table of Contents
 - [ASR](#asr)